The Wild Atlantic Way Ireland

 As in many countries, Ireland is working to emphasize buying local, buying fresh and supporting small producers and the Limerick Milk Market is the epitome of that ethos.

 A bustling foodie mecca the Milk Market Limerick has something for everyone.
 From special events to foodie tastings and cooking classes the Milk Market covers the gamut of gourmet events in the area.

-The freshest locally grown produce, specialty breads from gluten free to beautifully presented wheaten and sodas.
-The pastries, cakes and traybakes (what the Irish call things like brownies, and desert bars) this market has some of the best in Ireland…read more
+The freshest locally grown produce speciality bread from gluten-free to beautifully presented wheaten and sodas.
+The pastries, cakes and traybakes (what the Irish call things like brownies and dessert bars) this market has some of the best in Ireland…read more

 The South West – Counties Kerry and Cork

 33 From Sixtine of Six Miles Away – Kinsale, Old Head